Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: Introduction

 \section{Introduction}

-\textbf{Context.} Energy-efficiency and high-reliability are two vital aspects of low-power wireless communication.
-Synchronous Transmissions~(ST), with Glossy as their flagship~\cite{Ferrari2011-Glossy}, are known to provide high performance under normal conditions, i.e., under no or minimal interference.
-Thus, a large body of protocols build on ST to provide higher-level communication abstraction in low-power wireless networks~\cite{Ferrari2012-LWB,Istomin2018-Crystal2,AlNahas2017-A2}.
-Yet, the wireless medium is prone to large dynamics, e.g., due to fading and interference.
-With the EWSN competitions, the community has provided \textit{dependable} ST protocols, able to maintain communication under strong interference~\cite{Lim2017-RobustGlossy, Ma2019-DeCOT}.
-Often, those solutions trade energy-efficiency for dependability, e.g., by relying on static configurations and increased fixed retransmissions, thus favoring wasting energy under normal conditions to survive highly-interfered episodes.
-We argue that, complementary to its dependability, a low-power wireless stack should be \textit{adaptive} to allow a versatile use: an adaptive protocol detects changes to its environment, e.g., interference, and reacts to counteract its effects, e.g., by updating its transmission strategy or excluding jammed frequencies.
+Energy-efficiency and high-reliability are two vital aspects of low-power wireless communication.
+Synchronous Transmissions~(ST), with Glossy as their flagship~\cite{Ferrari2011-Glossy}, provide high performance under normal conditions, i.e., under no or minimal interference~\cite{Ferrari2011-Glossy,Ferrari2012-LWB,AlNahas2017-A2}; yet, the wireless medium is prone to large dynamics, e.g., due to fading and interference.
+With the EWSN competitions, the community has designed dependable ST protocols, able to maintain communication under strong interference~\cite{Lim2017-RobustGlossy, Istomin2018-Crystal2, Ma2019-DeCOT}.
+Through cleverly-crafted rules and heavy testing, dependable solutions provide high-reliability during highly-interfered episodes, often at the cost of lower energy-efficiency.
+Beyond dependability, we argue that the next step towards generalized ST protocols is to provide \textit{adaptivity}; an adaptive protocol detects changes to its environment, e.g., interference, and reacts to counteract its effects, e.g., by updating its transmission strategy or excluding jammed frequencies.
+In this paper, we explore \textit{self-adaptivity}; rather than relying on predefined and hand-crafted decision-rules, a self-adaptive ST protocol learns by itself how to detect interference and react to it.